NBC Sports Power Rankings: Denny Hamlin a unanimous No. 1

 Our NASCAR writers chose 16 different drivers after the opening weekend of racing across all three of NASCAR’s top series.
 There were several surprises, for sure.

-Not surprisingly, though, was 500 winner Denny Hamlin, who was a unanimous choice for the top spot in the rankings.
+Not surprisingly, though, was Daytona 500 winner Denny Hamlin as the unanimous choice for the top spot in the rankings.

 Here’s how we called ‘em: